mike-lischke/java2typescript/doc/features.md

 ```

 which prints `1458`.
 Unfortunately, the typescript compiler issues an error for the console call, saying that you cannot add a number and an `Integer` type, which is plain wrong, because obviously this is valid JS code.
 You can work around this error either by using the unary `+` in addition to the binary operator, wrap the `Integer` instance in a TS `Number`, cast the `Integer` objects to `any`, add a `.valueOf()` call to each object or suppress the error.
 See also this [years old Typescript issue](https://github.com/microsoft/TypeScript/issues/2361) about this matter.

+If you use ESLint as your linter, you may want to disable two rules that get in the way with the described approach, which are [@typescript-eslint/restrict-template-expressions](https://typescript-eslint.io/rules/restrict-template-expressions) and [@typescript-eslint/restrict-plus-operands](https://typescript-eslint.io/rules/restrict-plus-operands).

 ## 11 <a name="regex">Regular Expressions</a>